-Depending on your budget, you can choose from the three areas to stay in: Nyaung U, Old Bagan, and New Bagan.
+Depending on your budget, you can choose from the three areas to stay in Nyaung U, Old Bagan, and New Bagan.
 Nyaung U is where most of the budget travelers especially the backpackers stay.
 Old Bagan attracts more the luxury and upscale travelers, while New Bagan is in between.

 We chose Winner Guesthouse for its strategic location.
-Besides it is a bike/e-bike rental shop as well as a few restaurants.
+Beside it is a bike/e-bike rental shop as well as a few restaurants.
 They offer free breakfast and Wi-Fi and can book your bus for onward travel (i.e. Mandalay).

 When to go